Slamy/SuperTurricanMSU/uploadpackage/README.txt

 --Known Bugs--
-During the title screen the cursor usually blinks.
+- During the title screen the cursor usually blinks.
 On a real SNES it doesn't do that until you move it. (only affects NTSC version)
+- If you enable "Ingame Hooks" on your sd2snes the title screen is lacks my version number.
+  I really hope this is the only thing affected
+- Soundglitch could still be around somewhere.
+A soundeffect doesn't stop playing.
+The game crashes on the next time the SPC is loaded with data.

 --Disclaimer--